Digitaler-Impfnachweis/covpass-android/README.md

-# android-vaccination-app
+# android-covpass-app

-This repo contains the vaccination app and commonly needed modules for Kotlin + Android.
+This repo contains the CovPass app and commonly needed modules for Kotlin + Android.

 The most important modules are: